xmeye/openplatform-docs/docs/en/NetSDKWindows-NetSDKPCdevelopment.md

 </div>
 #### ClientDemo2 ####
 <div style="margin-left:25px;">
-&#160&#160&#160&#160&#160&#160Network and decoding the two sets of SDK completely separate.
+Network and decoding the two sets of SDK completely separate.
 Cooperate with the two sets of SDK to complete the final function implementation. <br/>

-&#160&#160&#160&#160&#160&#160The feature of this usage is using flexibly.
+The feature of this usage is using flexibly.
 It is a good choice for the application which wants to do secondary processing or forwarding for network data.
 In addition, do some special effects processing in the display; it can be able to apply flexibly if playing SDK.
 </div>
 #### ConfigDemo ####
 <div style="margin-left:25px;">